 Following the trauma of the First World War, the pacifist Ernst Friedrich founded an anti-war museum in Berlin-Mitte.
 The museum was broken up by the Nazis in 1933 and re-opened in 1982 by Friedrich’s grandson Tommy Spree.
-It is a reminder of both world wars but also covers modern weapons and explains current crises.
+Todays Anti-War Museum (Anti-Kriegs-Museum) is a reminder of both world wars but also covers modern weapons and explains current crises.
 An air-raid bunker lets you feel what it was like to spend whole nights sheltering from bombs.

-The Archenhold-Sternwarte in the middle of Treptower Park is Germany’s oldest and largest public observatory.
+The Archenhold Observatory Berlin (Archenhold-Sternwarte Berlin) in the middle of Treptower Park is Germany’s oldest and largest public observatory.
 At its heart is the ‘Great Refractor’ built in 1896, the longest lens telescope on earth.
 In the Zeiss-Kleinplanetarium, the Einstein Room and an astronomical museum, stars and planets are brought close to visitors.

 Take yourself on a trip through time to the Kreuzberg of the late 1980s.
-The 15 x 60 m large panorama by Berlin artist Yadegar Asisi is being shown in an 18 m high circular structure built specially to house it.
+The 15 x 60 m large asisi panorama DIE MAUER (the Berlin Wall) by Berlin artist Yadegar Asisi is being shown in an 18 m high circular structure built specially to house it.
 Come and experience at first hand what life was like in the shadow of the Berlin Wall.
-Have a cold drink, a snack or ice cream from our bar in front of the panorama.

 Our distant ancestors were already aware that hemp seeds and hemp products have a high nutritional value.
 The museum sheds light on the many and various qualities and uses of hemp, which is gaining significance again in today’s industry and medicine.
 In the café of Germany’s only hemp museum you can try homemade hemp bread and cake.